-The Gatehouse, complete with cathedral ceiling and pine interior, will soon be
+The Gatehouse, complete with cathedral ceiling and pine interior, will soon be available for rental!

 As camp families know, the house is situated on 135 acres near the entrance to camp and is surrounded by 365,000 acres of the Green Mountain National Forest.
 Just a short 15-20 minute hike from our front gate runs the Appalachian/Long Trail.
 A left turn at the juncture of the trail will take you to beautiful Little Rock Pond where you can leap from a 10 foot rocky outcrop into the inviting water below; a right turn will lead you to magnificent views from White Rocks.
 If you enjoy fishing, bring along your rod.
 The streams in the national forest are brimming with trout!